 Some insurer will only pay for the actual cost of the procedure or treatments, not the cost of the associated tax.
 For some states this can be as much as 18% added to your cost.
 This information is generally not that hard to find, since it is often used as a way to differentiate plans.
 Just look under “What’s covered” or “What’s Not Covered” on their websites.

-Tip: Check to see if your state charges tax on veterinary medical or non-medical services
+Check to see if your state charges tax on veterinary medical and non-medical services

 6. Maximum Plan Limits